-- The number of publicly accessible EV chargers in frontline communities - The number of publicly accessible chargers within 1 mile of designated affordable housing developments - The number of permits approved for residential curbside chargers; the number of permits approved in frontline communities - The number of publicly accessible chargers at places of worship
+- # of publicly accessible EV chargers in frontline communities - % of designated affordable housing developments within one mile of two or more publicly accessible chargers - # of permits approved for residential curbside chargers citywide and in frontline communities - % of residents with access to EV chargers within 1⁄4 mile of home

-- ...For EV Chargers in Frontline Communities The City will advocate for more state and regional funding to plan for and install charging infrastructure in frontline communities, including in areas without "proven demand." - ...For Streetlight and Utility Pole Charging The City will advocate for, and collaborate with, EBCE and PG&E to find creative solutions to pilot streetlight charging and other innovative solutions for public curbside charging.
+- ...For increased support for EV Chargers in Frontline Communities The City will advocate for more state and regional funding to plan for and install public charging infrastructure in frontline communities, including in areas without "proven demand." - ...For Streetlight and Utility Pole Charging The City will advocate for, and collaborate with, EBCE and PG&E to find creative solutions to pilot streetlight charging and other innovative solutions for public curbside charging.
 The cities of Los Angeles and Portland have enacted this strategy, greatly increasing the accessibility of curbside EV charging infrastructure by utilizing the abundance of streetlights in their jurisdictions.